8monkey-ai/elysia-mcp/README.md

 # @8monkey/elysia-mcp

-Turn your existing Elysia routes into MCP tools — no manual registration, no schema duplication, no handler rewrites.
+Turn your existing Elysia routes into MCP tools.
+No manual registration, no schema duplication, no handler rewrites.

 ## Why?

 The [Model Context Protocol](https://modelcontextprotocol.io/) lets AI agents discover and call tools over a standard JSON-RPC interface.
 If you already have an Elysia API with typed schemas and handlers, you shouldn't have to rewrite all of that as MCP tool definitions.

-`@8monkey/elysia-mcp` bridges the gap: add `.use(mcp())` and every endpoint becomes a callable MCP tool — with its name, description, and input schema derived from what you already wrote.
+`@8monkey/elysia-mcp` bridges the gap: add `.use(mcp())` and every endpoint becomes a callable MCP tool, with its name, description, and input schema derived from what you already wrote.

 ## Key highlights

 - 🔄 **Zero duplication** — tool names, descriptions, and input schemas are derived from your existing route definitions.
-OpenAPI metadata such as `detail.operationId` and `detail.summary` also drive MCP tool discovery — write once, serve both humans and AI agents
+OpenAPI metadata such as `detail.operationId` and `detail.summary` also drive MCP tool discovery.
+Write once, serve both humans and AI agents.
-- 🔌 **Any schema library** — works with TypeBox, Zod, Valibot, or any validation library supported by Elysia via [Standard Schema](https://github.com/standard-schema/standard-schema)
+- 🔌 **Any schema library** — works with TypeBox, Zod, Valibot, or any validation library supported by Elysia via [Standard Schema](https://github.com/standard-schema/standard-schema).
-- ⚡ **Full lifecycle** — MCP tool calls go through `app.handle()`, so derive, resolve, beforeHandle, afterHandle, error hooks, and all plugins run exactly as they do for normal HTTP requests
+- ⚡ **Full lifecycle** — MCP tool calls go through `app.handle()`, so derive, resolve, beforeHandle, afterHandle, error hooks, and all plugins run exactly as they do for normal HTTP requests.
-- 🔑 **Header forwarding** — auth tokens, cookies, and other headers from the MCP request are forwarded to tool invocations, so your existing auth middleware works without changes
 - 📋 **Schema flattening** — params, query, and body schemas are merged into a single flat MCP input schema with property origins tracked for correct unflattening
 - 🏷️ **Smart naming** — `GET /users` becomes `list_users`, `GET /users/:id` becomes `get_user`, `POST /users` becomes `create_user`, and nested paths like `GET /users/:uid/posts` become `list_user_posts`